aces/Loris/modules/publication/test/TestPlan.md

 schema into your DB sandbox and make sure no errors arise.
-2. Before granting your (non-super / admin) user account any of the permissions for publication module, make sure you are unable to access the module from either the LorisMenu or directly via the URL
+2. Before granting your (non-super / admin) user account any of the permissions for publication module, make sure you are unable to access the module from either the LorisMenu or directly via the URL.
 3. Using an admin account, grant your non-admin account the "Publication - Access to module" permission.
 Then using that non-admin account make sure that the module is accessible via either the LorisMenu or directly